canonical/indico-operator/docs/how-to-guides/contributing.md

 - All enhancements require review before being merged.
 Code review typically examines
   - code quality
   - test coverage
-  - user experience for Juju administrators of this charm.
+  - user experience for Juju operators of this charm.
 - Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
 This also avoids merge commits and creates a linear Git commit history.

 ## Developing